Neural Fields for Highly Accelerated 2D Cine Phase Contrast MRI: Experimental section

 \subsection{Embedding problem for neural field}

-To highlight the role of the hybrid model, we perform a reference experiment in which the neural field directly fits the reference images.
-The objective is to assess how well the chosen architecture and optimization can approximate the target.
+In this section, we perform a reference experiment in which the neural field directly fits the high temporal resolution reference images $u^0, u^1$.
+The goal is to address the representation power of neural fields under different architectures.
 Specifically, we solve

-where $u^0$ and $u^1$ denote the reference images.
-The predicted flow is shown in Figure \ref{fig:embedding}, where a similar smoothing as in Figure \ref{fig:high res flow} is observed around frame 30.
-The attained 2-norm relative error is 5.5\%, even in this simple case of direct fitting.
-This indicates that the neural field does not fully capture certain details of the reference image, likely due to the non-convex optimization landscape.
+We try the network with Fourier encoding and $\tanh$ using 5 and 7 hidden layers and varying $\sigma_t=1, 10$ with fixed $\sigma_{\bm{x}}=0.5$.
+We also try a SIREN architecture with sinusoidal activation function \cite{sitzmann2020implicit}, 6 and 8 hidden layers, and with frequency parameters $\omega_{\bm{x}}=30$ and $\omega_t=30, 60$.
+In SIREN, these parameters are used in the first layer by mapping $(\bm{x},t)\mapsto \sin(\omega_{\bm{x}} W_1\bm{x} + \omega_tW_2 t)$.
+The extra layer in SIREN is employed to mimic the Fourier encoding layer.
+In these architectures, the hyperparameters $\sigma_t$ and $\omega_t$ control the temporal frequency content of the neural field, with larger values enabling higher-frequency representations but also increasing sensitivity to noise in ill-posed inverse problems.
+These are varied to see if larger frequencies in time can capture the sharp feature shown in Figure \ref{fig:high res flow}.
+Results are summarized in Table \ref{tab:embedding}, where the PSNR of magnitude and 2-norm relative error of flow are shown.
+It can be seen that SIREN performs worse despite having an additional layer of trainable parameters.
+The predicted flow for Fourier encoding + $\tanh$ with $\sigma_{\bm{x}}=0.5, \sigma_t=1,$ and 5 and 7 layers is shown in Figure \ref{fig:embedding}, where a similar smoothing as in Figure \ref{fig:high res flow} is observed around frame 30 even in this simple case of direct fitting.
+This indicates that the neural field does not fully capture certain details of the reference image, likely due to a combination of spectral bias and the non-convex optimization landscape.
 Consequently, a similar effect is expected in the inverse problem, where the voxel-based component of the hybrid model can compensate for these shortcomings.
+This observation highlights the role of the hybrid model.
 We emphasize that this experiment does not imply that the neural field cannot represent the reference image exactly: such a solution may exist, but the training becomes trapped in suboptimal local minima.